Binance Market Update (2022-06-14)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include UNFI, DUSK, and WING, up by 59%, 42%, and 37%, respectively.
+Market outperformers include UNFI, ATA, and SKL, up by 56%, 31%, and 28%, respectively.

 Top stories of the day: